Israel – Austria Tax Treaty

 17%

-Inheritance tax and estate tax in Austria
+Inheritance Tax and Estate Tax in Austria

-As of August 2008, inheritance tax was abolished in Austria, and the property transfer tax was introduced as a replacement.
-This tax is imposed on gifts, donations, and grants exceeding €50,000 between relatives and more than €15,000 between non-relatives.
+As of August 2008, the inheritance tax was abolished in Austria, and the property transfer tax was introduced as a replacement for it.

 Relocation to Austria